Six operations for D-cap-modules on rigid analytic spaces: Complete bornological modules over Fr echet--Stein algebras

-is exact in $\h{\B} c_K$.
 As $(-)^b$ is left exact, we only need to verify that $M_2^b\to M_3^b$ is a strict epimorphism.
 This follows from the previous proposition, since $M_3$ is $A$-nuclear. \end{proof}

-\begin{cor} Let $L$ be a smooth $(K, A)$-Lie--Rinehart algebra admitting a smooth Lie lattice.
+\begin{cor} Let $A$ be an affinoid $K$-algebra, and let $L$ be a smooth $(K, A)$-Lie--Rinehart algebra admitting a smooth Lie lattice.
 If $M, N$ are coadmissible $\w{U_A(L)}$-modules, then any morphism $f:M^b\to N^b$ is strict. \end{cor} \begin{proof} As $(-)^b$ is fully faithful on Fr\'echet spaces, there exists a (continuous) $\w{U_A(L)}$-module morphism $f': M\to N$ such that $f'^b=f$.
 Since coadmissible modules form an abelian category (\cite[Corollary 3.4, Corollary 3.5]{ST}), we have exact sequences of coadmissible $\w{U_A(L)}$-modules

 and